 2. GoSquared enables users to quickly and easily compare real-time revenue metrics and sales figures that refer to previous months as well as providing predictions for revenue and conversions.

-3. Metrilo is a tracking tool that allows users to track product performance and conversions across all devices.
-Metrilo also creates funnel reports that provide an overview of the customer’s purchasing process.
+3. Metrilo helps users track product performance and conversions across all devices; it also generates funnel reports that provide an overview of the customers’ purchasing process.

-9. PrestaShop is an open source e-commerce content management tool that comes with over 275 features.
-PrestaShop is designed for small and medium-size businesses.
-Users can track visitors, view customer profiles, track orders and sales, catalogue statistics, and track affiliate Statistics.
+9. PrestaShop is a CMS tool that includes over 275 features and is conducive for small- and medium-sized businesses.
+It allows users to track visitors’ behavior, view customer profiles, track orders and sales, view analytics and track affiliate statistics.

 Cloud storage and back-up

-11. Carbonite provides data backup, rapid recovery, and 24-hour access to your data from anywhere.
-Carbonite provides ongoing backups for your data and works on both the Windows and Mac operating system.
-Carbonite’s cloud backup and recovery plans are designed for small and midsize businesses, in addition to home offices.
+10. Carbonite provides services in the way of data backup, rapid recovery, and 24-hour access to your information from anywhere.
+It operates on Windows and Mac systems and its cloud backup and recovery plans are ideal for small and midsize businesses, as well as home offices.

-17. Teamwork is a team collaboration and task management tool that combines project management with billing, reporting, time logging, real time messaging, and trouble ticketing.
-Teamwork has a central file management system, email and Google Drive integration, and a simple price structure based on users.
+15. Teamwork provides team collaboration and task management services combined with project management, billing, reporting, time logging, real-time messaging and trouble ticketing.
+The program also offers a central file management system, email and integration with other applications such as Google Drive.